BahmanTahayori/nuts-ml/README.rst

 Flow-based data pre-processing for (GPU/deep) machine learning.

 **nuts-ml** is data pre-processing library for for (GPU/deep) machine learning that provides common pre-processing functions as independent units, so called 'nuts'.
-Nuts can be freely arranged to build complex data flows that are efficient, easy to read and easy to change.
+Nuts can be freely arranged to build complex data flows based on chained iterators that are efficient, easy to read and easy to modify.

 The following example gives a taste of a **nuts-ml** data-flow that trains a network on image data and prints training loss and accuracy